cdown/chrisdown.name/_posts_todo/2018-03-23-the-curious-case-of-squashfs-page-faults.md

 title: "The curious case of squashfs page faults"
 ---

-Here's an interesting issue I looked at with [Tejun](https://github.com/htejun) a few days back that I thought might be interesting to share with a wider audience.
+Here's an interesting issue I and [Tejun](https://github.com/htejun) looked at a few days back that I thought might be interesting to share with a wider audience.